Lew Wallace: Early life and education

 Sixteen-year-old Lew went out to earn his own wages in 1842, after his father refused to pay for more schooling.
 Wallace found a job copying records at the Marion County clerk's office and lived in an Indianapolis boardinghouse.
 He also joined the Marion Rifles, a local militia unit, and began writing his first novel, The Fair God, but it was not published until 1873.
 Wallace said in his autobiography that he had never been a member of any organized religion, but he did believe "in the Christian conception of God".

 By 1846, at the start of the Mexican–American War, the nineteen-year-old Wallace was studying law at his father's law office, but left that pursuit to establish a recruiting office for the Marion Volunteers in Indianapolis.
 He was appointed a second lieutenant, and on June 19, 1846, mustered into military service with the Marion Volunteers (also known as Company H, 1st Indiana Volunteer Infantry).
 Wallace rose to the position of regimental adjutant and the rank of first lieutenant while serving in the army of Zachary Taylor, but Wallace personally did not participate in combat.
 Wallace was mustered out of the volunteer service on June 15, 1847, and returned to Indiana, where he intended to practice law.
 After the war, Wallace and William B. Greer operated a Free Soil newspaper, The Free Soil Banner, in Indianapolis.

 Marriage and family

-In 1848 Wallace met Susan Arnold Elston at the Crawfordsville home of Henry Smith Lane, Wallace's former commander during the Mexican War.
+In 1848 Wallace met Susan Elston at the Crawfordsville home of Henry S. Lane, Wallace's former commander during the Mexican War.
 Susan was the daughter of Major Isaac Compton Elston, a wealthy Crawfordsville merchant, and Maria Akin Elston, whose family were Quakers from upstate New York.
 Susan accepted Wallace's marriage proposal in 1849, and they were married in Crawfordsville on May 6, 1852.
 The Wallaces had one son, Henry Lane Wallace, who was born on February 17, 1853.